mungewrath/dinner-optimizer/README.md

 ## Tests

-Tests are defined in the `tests` folder in this project.
-Use PIP to install the test dependencies and run tests.
+Each Lambda has its own tests, defined in the "tests" subfolder of each function.
+To run them, use `poetry run pytest`.

+For SAM-level tests, do the following:
 ```bash
 dinner-optimizer$ pip install -r tests/requirements.txt --user
 # unit test